Wedding of Queen Elizabeth II of The United Kingdom and Lt. Philip Mountbatten

 November 20, 1947, the wedding day, arrived.
 Philip had converted from Greek Orthodoxy to the Church of England in September.
 On the morning of the wedding, it was announced that the King had created Philip Duke of Edinburgh, Earl of Merioneth, and Baron Greenwich with the style His Royal Highness.
 It was too late to change the wedding program where his name appeared as Lieutenant Philip Mountbatten.

 The guests were all in their seats at Westminster Abbey anxiously awaiting the start of the wedding ceremony.
-The bride’s grandmother, Queen Mary, wearing an outfit that featured a hip-length cape of aquamarine velvet, led the Royal Procession into the Abbey.
-Next came the bride’s mother, Queen Elizabeth, in a dress of gold and apricot lamé.
+The bride’s grandmother Queen Mary wearing an outfit that featured a hip-length cape of aquamarine velvet, led the Royal Procession into the Abbey.
+Next came the bride’s mother, Queen Elizabeth in a dress of gold and apricot lamé.
 They were followed by the foreign sovereigns.
-A drum roll and trumpet voluntary announced the arrival of the bride and her father, King George VI.
+A drum roll and trumpet voluntary announced the arrival of the bride and her father King George VI.
 As Princess Elizabeth walked down the aisle, she felt a tug on her gown.
 Six-year-old page Prince William of Gloucester was so nervous that he stepped on her train but luckily had not torn it.
 The other page, five-year-old Prince Michael of Kent clutched the train so tightly that he committed the sin of walking right over the Tomb of the Unknown Soldier in the Abbey aisle.

 At the altar, Philip waited with the best man, his cousin David Mountbatten, the 3rd Marquess of Milford Haven.
 The King put his daughter’s hand in Philip’s and took his place next to the Queen.
-The Dean of Westminster began the rite of solemnization and the Archbishop of Canterbury, Geoffrey Fisher, performed the wedding ceremony which followed the normal wedding service from the Book of Common Prayer.
+The Dean of Westminster began the rite of solemnization and the Archbishop of Canterbury, Geoffrey Fisher, performed the normal wedding service from the Book of Common Prayer.
 In her vows, Elizabeth promised to “obey” Philip.
 Elizabeth’s gold wedding ring was made from the same Welsh nugget as her mother’s wedding ring.

 As the couple moved to the high altar, the King bent down and helped Prince Michael with the train which had become too heavy for him.
 The Lord’s Prayer and the litany were followed by a favorite hymn of Elizabeth’s.
 Then the Archbishop of York gave his address to the couple.
 As The Lord Is My Shepherd was sung, Elizabeth, Philip, the King, the Queen, and several others disappeared into the Chapel of Edward the Confessor to sign the registry.
 As Mendelssohn’s Wedding March sounded for the recessional, Elizabeth paused to curtsey first to her father, then her mother, and finally to her grandmother Queen Mary, while Philip offered a bow to each.
 Once again, Prince Michael delayed the bride’s progress and Philip glanced back at him several times to make sure poor little Michael kept in step.